 Some links here may earn me a referral commission.
 I only refer to products or services I've actually tried and think are super useful, because I'm practical and helpful like that. 🙂 ALSO, because these are tough times, financially, I want to share some discount codes with you!
 Scroll to the end for codes. 🙂

-I don't know about where YOU live, but a friend sent me a pic of her Walmart this last Thursday that looked like it was Palm Beach or Key West the day before a hurricane made landfall.
+I don't know about where YOU live, but the shelves at our local Meijer this last Thursday that looked like it was Palm Beach or Key West the day before a hurricane made landfall.

 Staring at the rows of stripped shelves, my heart went out those who hadn't yet made their usual grocery runs, and were now facing an even longer stretch without their family's staples.

 If you're one of those caught between trips and other parents got to the diaper-and-wipes aisle first, this is my heart-into-action for you: what you can do if you're running out of diapers.

 Stop using diapers.

 If you're running (or already) out of diapers, stop using them.
 The diaper source has temporarily been switched off, so switch your mindset to a diaper-free one!
 Let me explain (and if your brain, like mine, is a wee bit distracted right now, I'm going to recap EVERYTHING in short-and-sweet bullet points at the end):

 If your child is walking, you can totally ditch diapers COMPLETELY and be DONE.
 Now.
 It doesn't matter if she can't talk yet, can't dress herself yet.
 If she's walking and capable of throwing tantrums when she doesn't get her way, she's cable of getting to a potty and communicating her pottying needs.
 (Have a “late walker” who's comfortably crawling everywhere and who crawls behind the couch to stealth poop?
 Yep.
 He's ready, too.)